 A tall tale.
-At 5'7", he was actually above average height for a Frenchman
+At 5'7", he was actually above average height for a Frenchman of the time.

 The 5 Second Rule

 Amount of bacteria transferred o fallen food depends on how contaminated the floor is, not how long the food stays there.